Pancake: Indonesia

-Malaysia and Singapore
+Malaysia

-The traditional Malay pancake in Malaysia and Singapore is called Pek Nga or Lempeng Kelapa.
+The traditional Malay pancake in Malaysia is called Pek Nga or Lempeng Kelapa.
 Cooked very similarly to an American or Canadian –style pancake, albeit without a rising agent, it is a savoury pancake usually served during the breakfast hours with fish curry, coconut sticky rice, dried fish, rendang, or sambal.

 Myanmar (Burma)

 The traditional Burmese pancake is called bein mont, and is a traditional Burmese snack or mont.
 The pancake is baked in a rice flour batter immersed in jaggery, coconut shavings and garnished with sesame seeds, peanuts and poppy seeds.

 Philippines

 In the Philippines, traditional dessert pancakes include salukara, a rice pancake made from glutinous rice, eggs, and coconut milk.
 The batter is placed in a clay pot or pan lined with banana leaves or greased with oil (traditionally lard), and is baked over hot coals.
 Salukara is a subtype of bibingka (Philippine baked rice cakes).
 Panyalam, a similar rice pancake from Mindanao, is deep-fried rather than baked.

 Traditional savory pancakes in the Philippines include pudpod (smoked fish flake pancakes) and okoy (a pancake made of battered shrimp, pumpkin, or sweet potatoes).

 The American style of pancakes is also a common offering in fast-food establishments in the Philippines, usually as a breakfast fare, as well as in specialty restaurants like IHOP and the local restaurant brand Pancake House.
 The inexpensive local counterpart, called hotcakes, aside from being commonly prepared for breakfast, is also prepared as an afternoon snack, with street kiosks selling small hotcakes topped with the choice of margarine, sugar, or condensed milk and flavored syrups.